0xmzk/SudokuSolver/README.md

 ## Acceptable sudoku formats
 The acceptable formats are as follows:

-* A 2D-Array that contains 9 rows which each contain 9 numbers.
-Where each row corresponds to a row on the sudoku board and each number in the row corresponds to a number in the row on the sudoku board.
+* A 9x9 2D-Array: 9 rows which each contain 9 numbers; each row corresponds to a row on the sudoku board.
-* A 1D-Array that contains 81 numbers.
-Where every 9 numbers in the array correspond to a row of numbers on the sudoku board.
+* A 1x81 1D-Array: 1 row which contains 91 numbers; every 9 numbers in the array correspond to a row of numbers on the sudoku board.
 ## Usage
 ### Demo
 ```python